jonescompneurolab/hnn-core/doc/roadmap.rst

 components are developed in HNN-GUI, new tutorials will be developed to train the community on how to apply them in their studies.

-Some of the pending API documentation and GUI tutorials based on the above  HNN Roadmap include,
+Several of the API documentation and GUI tutorials updates are described above, and other pending based on the One-Year HNN Roadmap plan include,

 - Running parameter sweeps
 - Simulating and visualizing LFP/CSD and comparison to invasive animal recordings